thomasperi/sandbox-clone/README.md

 ### `(clonebox).base()`

-Get the path of the temp directory that was created:
+Gets the path of the temp directory this clonebox created:

 ```javascript
 box.base() // -> /tmp/clonebox-49MaGJ/my-test